yuqichen888/NGCG-MLLMs/README.md

 ## 📧 Contact

-For questions about the paper or code, please open a GitHub issue or contact **Yuqi Chen**.
+For questions about the paper or code, please open a GitHub issue or contact **Yuqi Chen** by email yuqi.chen@uvm.edu.